knative/serving/docs/runtime-user-guide.md

 All Knative containers must listen for incoming traffic on a specific port.
 A port may be specified through the API otherwise a platform-provided port will be chosen.

-The selected port will be made available within the container as the enviornment variable `$PORT`.
+The selected port will be made available within the container as the environment variable `$PORT`.
-It is recommended to consume the enviornment variable `$PORT` rather than hard-code a particular port within the application.
+It is recommended to consume the environment variable `$PORT` rather than hard-code a particular port within the application.

 Example (See